SteveTrewick/USBmuxd/NewReadme.md

 $ sudo mv /var/run/usbmuxd_real /var/run/usbmuxd
 ```

+If you want to write your own you can have a look at the sample in [GCDSocket](https://github.com/SteveTrewick/GCDSocket?tab=readme-ov-file#intercepting-proxy-server)
+which USBmuxd depends upon, though a proper trace will require stateful connection tracking to detect, amongst other
+things, when a client has transitioned to connection to lockd or initiated an SSL connection.

 Anyway, lets have a look.
 We'll send a "ListDevices" message and look at the message and response

 ```swift